Wednesday, June 6, 2012

 Despite his obsession with The Afterlife, Shep has always been the one that did the right thing, that made sure everyone was taken care of, particularly financially.
 So he is not about to leave Glynnis to fight this battle on her own.
 Particularly now that she needs him to keep working for the schmuck that bought his company so she can have the health insurance she so desperately needs.

 I am sorry to say that I foisted this one off on the Omaha Bookworms.
-When another member and I couldn't talk them into reading Shriver's We Need To Talk About Kevin because the subject matter frightened them off, I suggested with at least try another Shriver novel.
+When another member and I couldn't talk them into reading Shriver's We Need To Talk About Kevin because the subject matter frightened them off, I suggested with we at least try another Shriver novel.
 I owe them all an apology.
 This book is too long, it has too many subplots, Shriver tries too hard to make the reader angry (okay, on this she succeeds) and I'd be surprised to find anyone who cared about any of the characters.

 The Knackers have a best friend who is just angry about everything - he is forever ranting about one thing or another.
 In fact, there is hardly a subject of interest when it comes to public interest that Shriver doesn't have Jackson raving about.
 So I'm certain that her intent is to fire up her reader.
 But I just found him ridiculous, just as he wife, his friends and his coworkers did.
 If it's that bad, do something to try to change it.

 I also couldn't figure out if Shriver had just not done a very good job researching health insurance or if she had deliberately chosen to give the Knackers the worst possible health insurance on the planet.
-I've working in insurance for more than a dozen years as well as having dealt with that many different health plans over the years personally and I have never encountered a plan where you could eat through half a million dollars in a year.
+I've been working in insurance for more than a dozen years as well as having dealt with that many different health plans over the years personally; and I have never encountered a plan where you could eat through half a million dollars in a year.
 Never.
 First of all, the providers wouldn't expect it to all be paid that quickly.
 Secondly, I have never seen a plan without an out-of-pocket maximum, which would limit the liability of the insured.
 If you actually had a group plan as bad as the one the Knackers had, there was no point in holding onto a job just for the insurance.

 I had to force myself through this one and only did that so I would be able to discuss it with my group.
 Skip this one - read We Need To Talk About Kevin instead.
 It is painful in a way that will stick with you and make you want to talk about it with everyone who reads it.
 This one was painful in a way that just made me want to forget about it.